 Before we get started, I'm going to share two of Catherine's conclusions.

-This article and it's conclusions MUST impact your digital marketing strategy and your budget priorities as it impacts B2B consumer preferences today.
+This article and it's conclusions MUST impact your digital marketing strategy and your budget priorities.

 These are direct quotes, from her article ....